25

 8

-Based on the Yale index of 3.1, what does this suggest about the patient's diuretic response?
+Based on the spot urine sodium of 45 mEq/L at 2 hours after IV furosemide, what does this suggest about the patient's diuretic response?

 A) Excellent diuretic response, continue current dose